Search Results for: Completed Street

 Air Pollution in Albany’s South End

 ALBANY, NY: On November 6, I attended a combined NYS DEC and NYS DOH community meeting about a study they did concerning the health of Albany South End residents.
 About fifty attended at the Albany Housing Authority office on South Pearl Street.
-The just-completed study looked at hospitalization rates of South End residents compared to (1) the county as a whole and (2) Arbor Hill/West Hill.
-The information was not very useful to South End and Ezra Prentice Homes (EPH)…
+The just-completed study looked at hospitalization rates of South End residents compared to Air Pollution in Albany’s South End

 Draft Environmental Impact Statement